-83. Of the well-established adverse effects of high intakes of vitamin D, that which occurs at the lowest doses is hypercalcaemia.
-Evidence for other possible effects which might occur at lower exposures, such as increased risks of kidney stones, falls, pancreatic cancer, prostate cancer and all-cause mortality, is less convincing and consistent.
+82. Of the well-established adverse effects of high intakes of vitamin D, that which occurs at the lowest doses is hypercalcaemia.
+Evidence for other possible effects which might occur at lower exposures, such as increased risks of falls, pancreatic cancer, prostate cancer and all-cause mortality, is less robust and consistent.
 Thus the COT judged that hypercalcaemia should be the critical outcome on which to base TULs for vitamin D.